COMPSYS 201 : Fundamentals of Computer Engineering

 Health & Safety

-Health and safety conditions when using MDLS labs require a certificate of passing induction training.
+Health and safety conditions when using MDLS and/or ECSE research labs require certificate of passing induction training.
+Students must ensure they are familiar with their Health and Safety responsibilities, as described in the university's Health and Safety policy

 Student Feedback